-The Board is a member of the Eastern Shore of Maryland Educational Consortium Health Insurance Alliance (the Alliance), a public entity risk pool operating as a common risk management and insurance program for health insurance coverage.
-It is intended that the Alliance be self-sustaining through member premiums.
-The pooling agreement allows for the pool to make additional assessments to make the pool self-sustaining.
-Callable deficits, which are paid to ESMEC to cover potential shortfalls, are 7% of total premiums.
-Currently, ESMEC keeps on hand 10.5% as a recommended conservative reserve.
-As of January 2023, the Board's funds held by ESMEC fell short of the recommended reserve by \$214,233.
+The Board is a member of the Eastern Shore of Maryland Educational Consortium (ESMEC) Health Alliance Trust, a public entity risk pool operating as a common risk management and insurance program for health insurance coverage.
+It is intended that ESMEC be self-sustaining through member premiums.
+Callable deficits, which are paid to ESMEC to cover potential shortfalls, are 5% of total premiums for medical and 7% of total premiums for drug, dental and vision.
+Currently, ESMEC keeps on hand a recommended conservative reserve of 7.5% for medical and 10.5% for drug, dental and vision.
+As of March 2024, the Boards' funds held by ESMEC exceeded the recommended conservative reserve by \$1,362,158.
 All funds held by ESMEC are restricted to being used only for health care expenses.